stsievert/swix/docs/index.rst

 Welcome to swix's documentation!
 ================================
-The explicit goal of swix is to allow easy conversion between a complicated signal processing algorithm and a mobile app.
+The explicit goal of swix is to allow easy *conversion* (and not easy developement) between a complicated signal processing algorithm and a mobile app.
 Converting from Python/Matlab to C was (and is) a pain.
 I would certainly like to see more mobile apps and hope this will help.

 This function relies on NumPy and implements the most basic usage.
 If in doubt about a function, look at NumPy's docs for a function of the same name; I tried to include links.

 This library is optimized through the `Accelerate framework`_ in most cases.
 All operations and the important operations (well, the ones I used) are